Reuell Walters

 Reuell Joshua Walters (born 16 December 2004) is an English professional footballer who plays as a right-back for club Luton Town.

+Having started his career in Arsenal's academy, he joined Luton in 2024.
+He had a loan spell at Blackpool in early 2026.

-Early life
+Early life and youth career

 Walters was born in Lambeth, South London to father Raphael and mother Aisha, a former British gymnastics champion.
+He grew up in Streatham.